LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-high-level-first.md

 programmer serves as the "control" of our experiment.
 Furthermore the exception modes each serve as further "controls" to distinguish the effect of checks from that of blame within each semantics.
-Please also see our discussion of modes in the second theme at the beginning of our reply,
+Please also see our discussion of modes in the second theme at the beginning of our reply.

 > Similarly, I wondered why the modes of the transient programmer only